tastiestPie/tastiestPie.github.io/README.md

 The website is primarily made using HTML, CSS, and Javascript.
 I've also use some jQuery and Bootstrap for some parts for the website to make it more mobile friendly.
 Also because it looks nice. :)

+For my coding IDE, I used Atom and the Atom HTML Preview Plug-in by harmsk.
+I've had previous experience with Atom, and the preview plug-in was super helpful with making and debugging the website.

 #Challenges Faced

 One of the challenges in making this website is learning the ins and outs of Javascript, jQuery, and Bootstrap.
 This was